notontilt09/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?
+O(n)

 2. What is the runtime complexity of `contains`?
+Average runtime probably O(log n)
+Worst case O(n) if entire tree is one branch and target is the leaf.

-3. What is the runtime complexity of `get_max`?
+3. What is the runtime complexity of `get_max`? if H is the height of the tree, runtime will be O(H)

 ## Heap

 1. What is the runtime complexity of `_bubble_up`?
+Worst case O(log n) if it has to climb to the top of the tree

 2. What is the runtime complexity of `_sift_down`?
+Worst case O(log n) if it has to sift to the bottom of the tree

 3. What is the runtime complexity of `insert`?
+O(log n) since it calls _bubble_up

 4. What is the runtime complexity of `delete`?
+O(log n) since it calls _sift_down

 5. What is the runtime complexity of `get_max`?
+O(1) simply grabs root value

 ## Doubly Linked List